DecodedCo/decoding-jarvis/README.md

 4. Be sure to use `node version 8.16.0` by running `$nvm install 8.16.0` and `$nvm use 8.16.0` in the Terminal.
 5. Install neccessary Node packages by running `$npm install` in the Terminal.
 6. Create and set up an AWS EC2 instance (or use an existing one), then deploy (see "Deploying to AWS" below).
-7. Enable webhook fulfillment for your Dialogflow agent and use the public IP address as your URL.
+7. Enable webhook fulfillment for your [Dialogflow](http://dialogflow.com) agent and use the public IP address as your URL.
+Be sure to map your Dialogflow intents to functions in your server file.

 ## Supported Devices